kaspermunch/PopulationGenomicsCourse/Exercises/Sweeps/README.md

 Hint: Allele frequencies are calculated and stored as part of the dataframe resulted from scan\_hh.
 Use (par mfrow) function to combibe the 4 different population plots.
 Once you have obtained the data\_frame produced by `scan_hh` you can compute the standardized iHS (iHH), as described in [Voight et al. (2006)](http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.0040072).

-#### Q3.
-How is the standardized iHH calculated?
-For what reason do they standardize iHS measure?

 ``` r
 # Producing the required input dataframe:
 res.scanAF<-scan_hh(hap360_400_AF)